 Philadelphia International Airport, located seven miles (11km) from downtown, is the main air traffic hub in the region, and one of the busiest airports in the US.
 Get more information on Airports in Philadelphia.

 -The first American flag was designed in Philadelphia, by Betsy Ross.

 -Philadelphia is considered to be one of the most haunted cities in the US.

 -The first American stock exchange and the first American newspaper originated in Philadelphia.

 Boathouse, Philadelphia © Pennsylvania Tourism

-Today Philadelphia draws tourists mainly for its historical wealth, centred around Independence National Historical Park, regarded as the most significant historic square mile in America where the United States was conceived, declared and ratified.
-The Constitution of the United States was written here in 1787 and the city was the nation's first capital between 1791 and 1800.
+Today, Philadelphia draws tourists mainly for its historical wealth, centred around Independence National Historical Park, regarded as the most significant historic square mile in America, where the United States was conceived, declared and ratified.
+The Constitution of the US was written here in 1787 and the city was the nation's first capital between 1791 and 1800.